mitjafelicijan/lobotomizer/README.md

 $ make

 Targets:
-  http-api-dev          Starts development server with reload http-api              Starts production server with max workers discord-bot-dev       Starts development version of Discord bot discord-bot           Starts production version of Discord bot storage               Creates vertor database storage from corpus lights-hope-db        Starts MySQL database and imports Vanilla WoW data into it extract-quests        Extracts quest information from pfQuest and that to corpus fetch-wct-pages       Fetches specific pages from WCT and adds them to corpus
+  http-api-dev                     Starts development server with reload http-api                         Starts production server with max workers discord-bot-dev                  Starts development version of Discord bot discord-bot                      Starts production version of Discord bot index                            Creates vector index database/storage from corpus provision                        Provisions the machine and installs dependencies lights-hope-db                   Starts MySQL database and imports Vanilla WoW data into it extract-quests                   Extracts quest information from pfQuest and add that to corpus extract-comments                 Extracts comments from wowhead scrapes and add that to corpus fetch-warcrafttavern-pages       Fetches specific pages from WarcraftTavern and adds them to corpus fetch-wowhead-pages              Fetches specific pages from Wowhead and adds them to corpus
 ```

 ## Running HTTP API